Shanza-30/Titanic-Data-Preprocessing-Pipeline/README.md

 This project focuses on **data collection, preprocessing, and cleaning** using the famous Titanic dataset.
 The goal is to transform raw data into a clean and structured format suitable for Machine Learning models.

-This task was completed as part of my **Machine Learning Internship at Spark Que Tech Solutions**.

 ---

 ## 🎯 Objectives